Cloud computing in healthcare

 Benefits of cloud computing in healthcare

-Increased speed and agility
+Increased Speed and Agility

 Picture this: your healthcare business wants to adopt new software.
 To do that, you need to send a request to the IT department, configure hardware to support new software, purchase said software, and then install it.
 The whole process can take months!